nubbthedestroyer/geosurf-proxy-automation/README.md

 ./non-docker-install.sh
 ```

-after running these commands, you will still need to add the ip address into the Geosurf control panel here:
+after running these commands, you will still need to add the public IP address of your virtual server into the Geosurf control panel here:
 > https://client.geosurf.io/#!/manageips